Labrosz/vehicle-crawler/README.md

 A web crawler to collect vehicle classifieds and import into a database.
 The database can later be used to notify users interested in certain type of vehicle through a web or mobile app.

 # Framework
-The framework used in development of this project is Scrapy(https://scrapy.org/).
+The framework for the development of this project is Scrapy(https://scrapy.org/).

 # Usage
 You can use the following commands to run the crawler and get a .json response.